(A) This rule describes the responsibilities of the administrative agency.

 (i) The follow-up letter:

-(b) Must state that the required information or verification has not been received, and that if the information or verification is not received within ten calendar days the administrative agency shall deny the application for medical assistance; and
+(b) Shall state that the required information or verification has not been received, and that if the information or verification is not received within ten calendar days the administrative agency shall deny the application for medical assistance; and

-(c) Must include a clear statement that the administrative agency will assist with obtaining the required information or verification if the request for assistance is received on or prior to the given deadline; and
+(c) Shall include a clear statement that the administrative agency will assist with obtaining the required information or verification if the request for assistance is received on or prior to the given deadline; and

 (d) Does not serve as a notice of denial of application.